MihikaPandit/DeliverySystem/README.md

 Additionally, the system also provides a feature for tracking your tiffin.
 The front-end is created using html.
 The back-end uses Mysql.
-php is used to connect the front-end with the back-end.
+PHP is used to connect the front-end with the back-end.